 ‘You no longer need God, you need only eat of this fruit,’ Satan intimates.

-Satan is sometimes referred to as the enlightened one.
-His fall from grace came by way of disobedience, and false pride.
-Seeking the reins of power and wresting control out of God’s hands, the Hebrew Bible will relate the many facets of this initial rebellious act.
+Satan is sometimes referred to as the enlightened one, yet his fall from grace came by way of disobedience, and false pride.
+Seeking the reins of power, the Hebrew Bible will relate the many facets of this initial rebellious act.
 For man, the enlightenment of the Garden is no longer the predominating force of consciousness.
 Temptation, through the conduit of disobedience and fueled by lust for power and status (wealth), Eve and then Adam find the fruit desirable and become overwhelmed.

 Sow seed for spirit-thinking rather than self-thinking?